cran/idiogramFISH/README.md

 </br>

-Chapers can be accessed locally in your `jupyter-lab` or `jupyter notebook`
+Chapters can be accessed locally in your `jupyter-lab` or `jupyter notebook`

 After installing jupyter, you can install the R kernel with: